ssg-wsg/Sample-Codes/SSG-API-Testing-Application-v2/docs/Deployment Guide.md

 * `EXPOSE`: The port that is exposed (accessible) from outside the container.
 This depends on the port that you set in your [Streamlit configuration file](../app/.streamlit/config.toml).
 By default, the port is `80`.
 * `COPY`: Copies the application code from your device into the Docker container.
-* `RUN`: This clause is used to specify a command that is executed when the container is started.
+* `RUN`: This clause is used to specify a command that is executed during the creation of the container.

 A completed Dockerfile with minimal configurations required to run the application should look like this: